|

 .
 Angus . .

 Well, starting with my first pup Emily I followed my heart, modified the rules, and worked out a system of my own.
-With a few refinements, I used the same approach with the second pup Angus, and all subsequent pups.
-All of my Pyrs are now fabulous guard animals, as well as gentle, affectionate family pets.
+With a few refinements, I used the same approach with the second pup Angus and all subsequent pups.
+All of my Pyrs I've worked with have been fabulous guard animals, as well as gentle, affectionate family pets.
 Here's the system that's worked for me . . .
 Bonding the

 pup to sheep Lambs: